 While I’ve never eaten at White Manna (358 River Street, Hackensack), I became a giant of theirs through Jersey Dawg.
 Rob Goodman, Jersey Dawg‘s owner, grew up eating them.

 He brought his White Manna-inspired sliders to South Florida for a few glorious years.
 Now that Jersey Dawg is no longer around, it might be time for me to make that long-awaited pilgrimage to White Manna.

 I suggested it might be cool if he did some write-ups about burger joints in his neck of the woods for my site.
-He wrote about White Castle then told me how much he had wanted to eat at White Manna.
+He wrote about White Castle and then told me how much he had wanted to eat at White Manna.

 I have a feeling that he went on an off day.
 Everything about his experience was in keeping with all of my other friends’ visits except for the end part.
 When he finally tried the food, his observations took a left turn.